tlowerison/authzen/proc-macros/docs/action.md

-Generate a custom action which can be queried for authorization and performed on a storage backend.
+Generate a custom action which can be queried for authorization and performed on a data source.

 The output produced by this macro essentially consists of two traits:
-- a trait encapsulating a query to some decision maker of whether the action is allowed;
+- a trait encapsulating a query to some authorization engine of whether the action is allowed;
 this trait is generally referred to as a "Can" trait (e.g. [`CanCreate`](actions/trait.CanCreate.html))
-- a trait encapsulating a query which performs the decision maker, and if allowed, performs the action;
+- a trait encapsulating a query which performs the authorization engine, and if allowed, performs the action;
 this trait is generally referred to as a "Try" trait (e.g. [`TryCreate`](actions/trait.TryCreate.html))

 # Example